npmitchell/dynamicAtlas/README.md

 - Software: Tested on MATLAB R2024a and R2024b, but will work on any recent MATLAB release.
 No other software dependencies are required.

-- Hardware: No non-standard hardware required.
+- Hardware: No non-standard hardware is required.
 Performance is optimized when RAM is at least 18 GB.

 ## Installation